Yamaha Motor Company: The 1990s: Performance bikes and a spin-off brand

 In 1998 Yamaha marketed a 1000cc four cylinder road bike called the YZF 'R1', this model introduced a new style of gearbox design which shortened the overall length of the motor/gearbox case, to allow a more compact unit.
 This, in turn allowed the motor to be placed in the frame further forward, designed to improve handling in a short wheel-based frame.

 In 1995, Yamaha announced the creation of Star Motorcycles, a new brand name for its cruiser series of motorcycles in the American market.
 In other markets, Star motorcycles are still sold under the Yamaha brand.
-This was an attempt to create a brand identity more closely aligned with the cruiser market segment, one of the largest and most lucrative in the USA.
+This was an attempt to create a brand identity more closely aligned with the cruiser market segment, one of the largest and most lucrative in the US.

 The 2000s: Expansion and consolidation

 In 2007, Yamaha established the Philippine operations and distributes Yamaha motorcycles under the corporate name of Yamaha Motor Philippines, Inc., one of more than 20 worldwide subsidiaries operating on all continents.

+In 2015, Yamaha invested US$150 million in Pakistan to set up a plant at Port Qasim, Karachi.
 Yamaha purchased small engine maker Subaru Industrial Power Products from Subaru in October 2017.
 Subaru's engines powered lawnmowers, generators and water pumps and have since been rebranded as Yamaha.
+Yamaha and Volvo co-developed the B8444S V8 engine for Volvo vehicles from 2005 to 2016.